apacheignite/documentation/machine-learning-grid/machine-learning.md

   "title": "Overview"
 }
 [/block]
-Apache Ignite 2.0 release introduced a beta version of Apache Ignite Machine Learning Grid (ML Grid) which is a distributed machine learning library built on top of Apache Ignite Data Fabric.
+Apache Ignite 2.0 release introduced a beta version of Apache Ignite Machine Learning Grid (ML Grid) which is a distributed machine learning library built on top of highly optimized and scalable Apache Ignite Data Fabric.

+Those who used ML related features in libraries like [Apache Mahout](http://mahout.apache.org) and [Colt](https://en.wikipedia.org/wiki/Colt_(libraries)) will find the API generally familiar.
+Apache Ignite ML Grid API was designed to make it easier for those already working with ML matters get used to it.

 Presently, the beta version supports the following functionality:
 *  An ability to perform vector and matrix algebra operations including local and distributed, dense and sparse logic.